-Welsh choir attend royal celebration
+Welsh choirs attend royal celebration

 Among other guests invited to the celebration are a team of chefs from the Culinary Association of Wales, where the Prince of Wales is patron of the Welsh Culinary Team.

-Arwyn Watkins, president of the association will attend along with vice president Colin Gary, treasurer Toby Beevers, Welsh culinary team captain Danny Burke as well as junior culinary team coach Michael Evans.

-Mr Watkins said: "I feel like we are giving back on behalf of the team really, it feels like a celebration.

-"It's a phenomenal feeling to be invited.
+Arwyn Watkins, president of the association, said: "It's a phenomenal feeling to be invited, it feels like a celebration."

-"We are all very excited, two of the guys have to go back early, but we want to make a day of it."

-London Welsh choir Cor y Boro have also been asked to sing at the celebration, after their conductor Mike Williams emailed the Prince of Wales' office offering the choir to sing at upcoming events.